-A study by the Southern Poverty Law Center (SPLC) examined public K-12 education standards and curriculum requirements in every state in the nation, and found that 35 states – including California – failed to cover many of the core concepts and details about the Civil Rights Movement.
-16 of these states (Iowa and New Hampshire included) didn’t require any instruction about the movement at all.
+A recent study by the Southern Poverty Law Center (SPLC) examined public K-12 education standards and curriculum requirements in all 50 states and found that 35 states – including California – failed to cover many of the core concepts and details about the Civil Rights Movement.
+16 of these states (Iowa and New Hampshire included) didn’t require any instruction about the movment at all.

 “For too many students, their civil rights education boils down to two people and four words: Rosa Parks, Dr. King and ‘I have a dream,’” said Maureen Costello, director of SPLC’s Teaching Tolerance program, which conducted the study.
 “By having weak or non-existent standards for history, particularly for the Civil Rights Movement, (most states) are saying loud and clear that it isn’t something students need to learn.”